 - “3 Teens Plead in Craigslist Killing” Michael Gehlen, NBC San Diego May 14, 2011

 Now would it have as big and resonant a story if Craigslist had not been implicated by way of thrusting it front and center of this tragedy?
 Probably not.
 Had this been San Diego Backpage or eBay Classifieds (formerly Kijiji) or any of the local ad rags, this story would not have had the resonance of the current output bearing the “Craigslist killing” moniker.
-Is the old media is doing a bit of bottom-feeding here?
-Are its motives as unimpeachable at they would have been had it they exercised common sense and a smidgeon of journalistic restraint?
-Can you say tabloidry with a collar and a tie?
+Is the old media is indulging in a bit of bottom-feeding spiked with schadernfraude here?
+(Question rhetorical).
+Are its motives as unimpeachable at they would have been had it exercised common sense seasoned with journalistic restraint?
+Can you say tabloidry with a white collar and a tie?
 Can you say knee-jerk jingoism?
-We can.
+We at Cyberaxis can.

-The “Craigslist Killer” moniker is arguably the megaphone through which some of these news organizations are trumpeting what would otherwise have been a humdrum robbery-and-murder story for the masses.
+The “Craigslist Killer” moniker is arguably the megaphone through which some of these old media hacks are trumpeting what would otherwise have been a humdrum robbery-and-murder story for the masses.

-The writers and or their editors never stopped to think of other angles that, while not sensationally memorable, may have hewed closer to the nub of the story, namely the interplay of one’s sense of safety versus de rigeur precautions when dealing with strangers who may not have one’s best interests at heart.
+The writers and or their editors never stopped to think of other angles that, while not sensationally memorable, may have hewed closer to the truth, namely the interplay of one’s sense of safety versus de rigeur precautions when dealing with strangers in public, to wit, those who may not have one’s best interests at heart.

 Could something beyond Corporate Schadenfreude be going on here.
-It is difficult to be definitive.
-Whether this remains sensationalism gone awry, under the table vindictiveness or sheer mental sloppiness (or all of the above) the topic certainly deserves serious discussion in the interest of getting closer to “the truth,” whatever that is.
+It is difficult to call it otherwise.
+Whether this remains sensationalism gone awry, under the table vindictiveness or sheer mental sloppiness (or all of the above) the topic certainly deserves serious scrutiny in the interest of getting closer to “the truth,” whatever that is.

-“Associated Press’ connection with more than one news vendor spikes the flow and magnifies the perceptual warp” (Cyberaxis)
+“Associated Press’ connection with more than one news vendor poisons the pool and magnifies the perceptual warp.”
+(Cyberaxis)

 By way of retrospect, the Julissa Brisman murder at the hands of Philip Markoff in April of 2009 was a game-changer for the the San Francisco classifieds upstart, and one that highlighted what Craigslist should have done proactively to address the substantive issues on both sides of the “prostitution, safety and censorship debates.”
 Craigslist was caught flat-footed both by the tragic event of the Brisman tragedy and the P.R./legal firestorm it unleashed.
 By the time Craigslist opted under obvious duress to act, it was way too late to address the issue adequately and equitably, hence the incongruities that still remain in the wake of shuttering its “Erotic Services” section – incongruities like Backpage that is still publishing blatant erotic service style ads without the commensurate ire of the George Blumenthals of the world.